The preferred web browser for submitting internal grant applications is Google Chrome.

 With respect to publications, MSU waives its ownership of grant work products that would otherwise derive from the financial support.
 Other factors, such as student co-authorship or staff effort, may still trigger such ownership.
 Ownership of intellectual property deriving from other components of the HARP program is retained by MSU under institutional policy.
 Commercialization of MSU-owned intellectual property resulting from HARP grants is coordinated by MSU Technologies (see https://innovationcenter.msu.edu/ for contact information).
 Questions concerning the MSU waiver of ownership and other issues pertaining to intellectual property should be directed to MSU Technologies.

-Funding for HARP is derived from the MSU Foundation.
-Since some members of the Foundation Board may or may not be familiar with the purposes or processes of artistic creation, we ask that successful applicants tailor their final report in a way that enables OR&I to use elements of the report to attract support for continued funding of HARP.
+Funding for HARP is derived from the MSU Research Foundation.
+Since some members of the Research Foundation Board may or may not be familiar with the purposes or processes of artistic creation, we ask that successful applicants tailor their final report in a way that enables OR&I to use elements of the report to attract support for continued funding of HARP.